Raika96/CTC/README.md

 ## Connectionist temporal classification (CTC)

+Connectionist Temporal Classification (CTC) has been introduced to overcome not knowing the alignment between the input and the output in tasks like speech recognition or Handwriting recognition.

+This repostiroy provides implementaiton of CTC from scratch using NumPy.
-The back-end of CTC Forward-Backward algorithm is implemented in ctc class.
+The back-end of CTC Forward-Backward algorithm is implemented in CTC class.
 The forward and backward functions of CTC can be called separately.

-Also, The edit-distance function is provided for computing the edit distance between two string.

 ## References